yashvi-0209/iris/README.md

 # Iris Species Classification

-builds a simple machine learning model to classify iris flowers into three species based on their physical features.
-It uses Python, scikit-learn, and visualizes results with seaborn and matplotlib.
+A simple machine learning model to classify iris flowers into three species based on their physical features.
+Uses Python, scikit-learn, and visualizes results with seaborn and matplotlib.

-Dataset
+*Dataset*
-The famous Iris dataset contains 150 samples of iris flowers with four features each:
+Iris dataset contains 150 samples of iris flowers with four features each:
 - Sepal length
 - Sepal width
 - Petal length